johncdanley/Controls-Project---Ball-and-Plate/README.md

 * Project Presentation
 * Webpage
 * Mathematical model of the system using MATLAB/Simulink
-* show that the algorithm facilitates the design requirements
+* Show that the algorithm facilitates the design requirements
 * Test algorithms on the physical system

 -----------------------------------------------------------------------------------------